nextmv-io/community-apps/knapsack-ampl/README.md

-# Nextmv OR-Tools Python template
+# Nextmv AMPL Python template

-This template demonstrates how to solve a Mixed Integer Programming problem using the open source software suite [OR-Tools][or-tools].
+This template demonstrates how to solve a Mixed Integer Programming problem using the AMPL Python package [amplpy][amplpy].

 To solve a Mixed Integer Problem (MIP) is to optimize a linear objective function of many variables, subject to linear constraints.
-We demonstrate this by solving the knapsack problem using the [integer optimzation][integer-optimization] interface.
+We demonstrate this by solving the knapsack problem.

 Knapsack is a classic combinatorial optimization problem.
 Given a collection of items with a value and weight, our objective is to maximize the total value